neo4j-field/gsummit2024/README.md

 2. Open Neo4j Browser and run the [`load-all-data.cypher`](https://raw.githubusercontent.com/neo4j-field/gsummit2024/main/cypher/load-all-data.cypher) script from the code directory above.
 You can copy & paste the complete code into the Neo4j Browser query window.

 3. After the script has finished loading, you can check your data model.
-Run the command `CALL apoc.meta.subGraph({labels:['OperationalPoint', 'OperationalPointName', 'POI']})` in your Browser query window.
+Run the command `CALL apoc.meta.subGraph({labels:['OperationalPoint', 'POI']})` in your Browser query window.
 It should look like the following (maybe yours is a bit more mixed up):

 <img width="800" alt="Data Model - Digital Twin" src="https://raw.githubusercontent.com/neo4j-field/gsummit2024/main/images/Model.svg">

 The model shows that we have an `OperationalPoint` Node that is connected to itself with a `SECTION` relationship.
 This means, `OperationalPoint`s are connected together and make up the rail network .

-> The name of an `OperationalPoint` has been extracted to the `OperationalPointName` node because there are `OperationalPoint`s with multiple names.
-These are typically `BorderPoint`s where each country has a different name for the `BorderPoint`.
-For example, the `BorderPoint` between Sweden and Denmark has the names 'Peberholm gränsen' (Sweden), and 'Peberholm grænse' (Denmark).

 ---
 ## Run some Cypher queries on your Graph